sparkison/m3u-editor-docs/docs/about/getting-started.md

     environment:
       - TZ=Etc/UTC
       - APP_URL=http://localhost # or http://192.168.0.123 or https://your-custom-tld.com
-      # This is used for websockets and in-app notifications
-      # Set to your machine/container IP where m3u editor will be accessed, if not localhost
-      - REVERB_HOST=localhost # or 192.168.0.123 or your-custom-tld.com
-      - REVERB_SCHEME=http # or https if using custom TLD with https
     volumes:
       # This will allow you to reuse the data across container recreates
       # Format is: <host_directory_path>:<container_path>